jano9415/SiemensS7-motion-control-hmi/README.md

 # SiemensS7-motion-control-hmi
 In this project I use a Siemens servo motor to move an axis.
-The servo motor can be controlled with with four different ways.
+The servo motor can be controlled manually in five different ways.

+Home: controlling to the home position.

 Jog: controlling forward or backward while pushing the button Jog+ or Jog-